One-shot Unsupervised Domain Adaptation with Personalized Diffusion Models: Conclusions

 {A\arabic{table}} {A\arabic{figure}} {A\arabic{equation}}

-The supplementary material is organized as follows: Sec.~\ref{sec:add-exp} reports additional experiments and ablation analysis of our proposed method.
+[ \bf { Supplementary Material} ] The supplementary material is organized as follows: Sec.~\ref{sec:add-exp} reports additional experiments and ablation analysis of our proposed method.
+Sec.~\ref{sec:oth-imp} provides additional implementation details.
 Sec.~\ref{sec:quali-seg} presents the segmentations maps and then we conclude with a discussion about the broader impact of our work.